webmachinelearning/webnn/dynamic-shape-explainer.md

 The same predicate is applied uniformly across operators that impose cross-dimension constraints, e.g. `matmul`'s contraction dimension, concat's non-concatenated axes, `reshape`'s element-count product, broadcasting, and so on.

+This invariant is one-sided, and only its upper bound is a contract: an implementation **must not** reject a graph that some assignment of concrete input shapes would make valid.
+Nothing requires it to be good at detecting the rest.
+The predicate above is the weakest way to honor that — it proves a contradiction only between two static dimensions — and an implementation carrying symbolic *expressions* may reject more, and earlier.
+Concatenating two `[batch, seq]` tensors along axis 1 doubles the element count, for instance, so reshaping that result back to `[batch, seq]` cannot hold for any input: our model sees only an opaque name for the concatenated axis and defers, while an implementation that knows the axis is `2 * seq` can prove the graph dead and may fail `build()` on it — as some backends performing this analysis internally already do.
+That is legitimate and costs nothing in portability, since such a graph would fail at every dispatch in any case.
+It does mean that a successful `build()` is not a portable promise that a graph will ever run — only that this implementation could not prove otherwise.

 ### Shape computation at dispatch
 *Shape computation* is performed by a **shape interpreter** in the user agent, which evaluates a `shape()`-rooted chain down to the concrete integer values a shape parameter needs.
 Shape inference ([Deferred validation](#deferred-validation)) invokes it at dispatch each time it reaches a `*Dynamic` operator, and uses the values it returns as that operator's output shape.

-There is no blessed list of operators that may appear on a shape chain.
+Two questions hide behind "which operators may appear on a shape chain": what a graph may *express*, and what an implementation must be able to *resolve*.

+The first is not restricted by operator identity.
 In principle any operator can compute a shape — `matmul` reducing two 1-D vectors to an element count is a legitimate, if unusual, way to do it.

-The set the prototype implements — arithmetic and structural transforms on shape tensors, with a little floating-point support for cases such as `reciprocal`, is therefore an implementation-cost and performance trade-off, not a design boundary, and the right balance is something to settle as the feature develops.
+What is restricted is the chain's **root**, described below, and that restriction is what keeps a shape chain from becoming the model.

+Interoperability lives in the second question, and it needs a floor: shapes that resolve in one user agent should resolve in another.
+ONNX answers the same question with a deliberately narrow closed set — the operators carrying a data-propagation function (`Add`, `Cast`, `Concat`, `Gather`, `Mul`, `Shape`, `Size`, `Slice`, `Squeeze`, `Sub`, `Unsqueeze`) — while ORT's [`symbolic_shape_infer.py`](https://github.com/microsoft/onnxruntime/blob/main/onnxruntime/python/tools/symbolic_shape_infer.py) covers a much wider de-facto set.
+A required minimum for WebNN belongs between the two, and naming it is work this proposal still owes; the prototype today implements a strict superset of the ONNX set — arithmetic and structural transforms on shape vectors, plus enough floating-point for cases such as `reciprocal`.

+Above that floor, a stronger interpreter is a quality-of-implementation matter, with one requirement: an implementation that cannot evaluate a chain must fail with a clean "cannot resolve this shape" error, rather than executing the chain on the accelerator or guessing a value.
+Heavy operators — `conv2d`, `matmul` on real tensors, attention — are not expected to be resolvable, and an implementation may reject them on a shape chain.
+Evaluation is integer work on small vectors in the user agent; it is not an execution of the graph, and it never reads a tensor's data.

 A small chain makes this concrete.
 To reshape a `[1, 'seqlen', 512]` tensor into `[1, 'seqlen', 8, 64]` (splitting the static hidden size into 8 heads × 64) while keeping the dynamic sequence length: